-The property is a vacant lot with an access via a right-of-way connecting the lot to Mountain Road.
+The property is a landlocked lot with an access via a town owned land.
 This 2.82-acre fish-shaped site consists of a vacant wooded lot.
 The area on both sides of the lot slopes towards a wetland corridor bisecting the area.
 The entrance to the accessway is located on the northern side of the intersection of Indian Hill Road and Mountain Road.
 The access way follows a historic cow path used in the past by farmers.
 The parcel is situated within R-2 residential zone and the Norwalk River Watershed.
 The western neighborhood consists of a single-family development, while the eastern and the northern property line is surrounded by a wooded terrain owned by the State.